Encoding/decoding model of communication

-Thus, Encoding/Decoding is the translation for a message to be easily understood.
+Thus, encoding/decoding is the translation needed for a message to be easily understood.
 When you decode a message, you extract the meaning of that message in ways to simplify it.
-Decoding has both verbal and non-verbal forms of communication: Decoding behavior without using words, displays non verbal communication.
-There are many examples such as observing body language and its associated emotions.
-For example, monitoring signs when someone is upset, angry, or stressed where they use excessive hand/arm movements, crying, and even silence.
+Decoding has both verbal and non-verbal forms of communication: Decoding behavior without using words, such as displays of non-verbal communication.
+There are many examples, including observing body language and its associated emotions, e.g. monitoring signs when someone is upset, angry, or stressed where they use excessive hand/arm movements, crying, and even silence.
 Moreover, there are times when an individual can send a message across to someone, the message can be interpreted differently from person to person.
 Decoding is all about understanding others, based on the information given throughout the message being received.
 Whether there is a large audience or exchanging a message to one person, decoding is the process of obtaining, absorbing and sometimes utilizing information that was given throughout a verbal or non-verbal message.

-For example, since advertisements can have multiple layers of meaning, they can be decoded in various ways and can mean something different to different people.
+Since advertisements can have multiple layers of meaning, they can be decoded in various ways and can mean something different to different people.